rjskene/see19/README.md

            and analyzing Coronavirus Disease 2019 aka COVID19 aka C19**

-*Dataset Last Updated June 06, 2020*
+*Dataset Last Updated June 07, 2020*

+ *Brazil has removed its cumulative, regional case and fatality count data from the main government website.
+I am working on a new source and will update asap.*

 ***